dcunited001/dcunited001.github.io/_posts/2016-09-11-fallout-zero-a-little-psychological-torture-never-left-a-mark.md

 imbalance.
 It's really not even psychological, though it's certainly led to that.
 It's mostly sociological.

+### The Psychosocial Miasma Fueling A Plague of Negativity

-When you consider how methodically they planned this and how very aware they are of personal information and occult psychology, it's downright malevalent how they fan out this toxic miasma that poisons your psychology, your social network and especially anyone who might not know better than to yank back that helping hand.
+When you consider how methodically they planned this and how very aware they are of personal information and occult psychology, their actions are downright malevalent.
+They fan out this toxic miasma that poisons your psychology, your social network and especially anyone who might not know better than to yank back that helping hand.

 #### How long have you been without sex?
 Without a kiss?
 Without an embrace from a girl?